WolfgangFranke/Solar-Powered_Hue-Module/README.md

 2. Connecting a Zigbee switch module to open/close the Roller Blind remotely by your Home Automation application.
 I show you how to re-use an ordinary Philips Hue module from an older Hue White E27 bulb.

-3. Building a Solar Charger to supply both, the Roller Blind and the ZigBee module, to let them work 24x7 independently from a wall socket (I use 2 cheap solar modules, an LT3256 MPPT solar charger controller, and made a Li-Ion battery emulator based on TL431 voltage adjustable shunt regulators).
+3. Building a Solar Charger to supply both, the Roller Blind and the ZigBee module, to let them work 24x7 independently from a wall socket (I use 2 cheap solar modules, an LT3256 MPPT solar Li-Ion charger controller, and made a Li-Ion battery emulator based on TL431 voltage adjustable shunt regulators).

 4. Programming a Power Meter to measeure the solar energy harvested every day and to visualize it on an IoT Cloud (implemented with Arduino: ESP32, INA219, OLED, WiFi Manager, NTP, ThingSpeak by MathWorks).